POST #1- Baseball, Painting and Me

 Rick Miller in Deep Center, Memorial Stadium, Baltimore, 1981

 That was more than twenty five years ago and I have continued to paint baseball subjects.
 It has been a struggle to keep the work original and not compromised by the conventions of the genre.
 I once had a chance to ask Roger Angell, the great baseball writer, if he felt constricted by the subject, and he said it was actually the opposite.
 The first time he wrote about baseball (at age 40!) he felt he was at last writing about himself.
-It was a great relief to realize being pigeon holed was a small risk compared to the huge payoff of an energized and inspired imagination.
+It was a great relief to realize being categorized wasn’t such a bad thing.

 I still love going to games and watching the light and geometry of the game play itself out (the new Citizens Bank Park in Philadelphia is magnificent).
 It is a visual feast and that is what I try to communicate in my paintings.